Get Free Solar Panel Quotes

 Data from aviation / transport company websites

-The Queen is crowned as the Royal with the smallest carbon footprint.
+The late Queen Elizabeth II is crowned as the Royal with the smallest carbon footprint.
 Her annual travel emissions in 2019 totted up to 7.7 tonnes – less than a return flight from London to Perth!

-Over recent years, the Queen has taken a step back from her Royal duties to let Charles take over.
-So, since she’s not having to tour the world for business anymore, her travel has mostly stayed within the UK’s borders.
+As the Queen took a step back from her Royal duties to let Charles take over, her travel mostly stayed within the UK’s borders.

-Although the Queen is strictly forbidden from travelling on public transport, she frequently uses her train, rather than private planes or helicopters.
+Although the Queen was strictly forbidden from travelling on public transport, she frequently used her train, rather than private planes or helicopters.
 That’s right – the family has its own private train.
 The decadent interior of The Royal British Train epitomises all things regal, but what makes this more impressive is that it’s a diesel-electric hybrid!

 Although the Royals need to make some drastic improvements to their travel habits, the eco-friendliness of their homes has improved massively over the years.